Spritetm/mn812_module/README.md

    bottom PCB.
  - LEDs under the buttons on the top PCB.
 The control logic for this partially is presumed to be on the middle PCB.
-The global intensity of the red and green LEDs can be set separately
+The global intensity of the red and green LEDs can be set separately.
  - Character displays on the top PCB.
 These are controlled by the XC3020A FPGA on the bottom PCB.

-Note that the character displays don't work out of the box, as the FPGA needs a bitstream to be uploaded via the host connector.
+Note that the character displays don't work out of the box, as the FPGA needs a bitstream that must be uploaded from an external source after each powerup.

-Back 64-pin connector: Two rows, A and B. A is closest to the rotary encoders, B is closest the edge of the PCB.
+The main connection to the external world, in an electronical sense, is a 64-pin connector on the back.
+This has two rows, A and B. A is closest to the rotary encoders, B is closest the edge of the PCB.
 Pin 1 of both rows is towards U35.
+(Note that this is arbitrarily chosen, the PCB does not give a hint towards the orientation of the connector.)
+The pins on this connector are 2.54mm pitch; sticking in yer olde standard double-row PCB header works great.

 Pin	|	A		|	B
 ---	|	---		|	---